benburrill/picoputt/README.md

 However, in picoputt, I do not actually solve this equation.
 Instead, I use a fast and loose algorithm that mostly kinda works to approximate $V_{drag}$.
 See the section on [LIP integration](#lip-integration) for more details.

+TODO: discuss some interesting properties of phase drag

 ### LIP integration
+LIP integration is an unconventional (seemingly novel?) highly parallelizable non-iterative multi-scale method I designed for picoputt to determine the drag potential, but more generally it could be used to find a scalar potential for any vector field.
+It is exact (up to numerical error) in the case of a conservative field, and non-conservative features (in particular, point vortices of the kind that occur in phase gradients) have a reasonably small effect on the potential.

 The basic idea is pretty simple: since the problem with non-conservative fields is essentially that different path integrals between 2 points can produce different results, we'll do some sort of weighted average of a whole bunch of path integrals to smooth over any inconsistencies.

 The algorithm constructs a multi-scale line integral pyramid (the eponymous LIP), recursively using locally-averaged line integrals from the previous level to determine the line integrals between points twice as distant.
-At the top level of the pyramid, we have 4 line integrals, one for each edge of the rectangular grid, each one incorporating every discrete difference from the bottom level.
+At the top level of the pyramid, we have 4 line integrals, one for each edge of the rectangular grid, each one (in some way) incorporating every vector in the field.

 From the top level of the pyramid, we can determine values of the scalar potential for the 4 corners of the grid.
 From there we fill in the interior points in a "bilinear-ish" way, descending the pyramid to get the relevant line integrals.